Sammy248/Sammy248.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Currently studying Computer Games Development at the University of Westminster
+I am a passionate game developer currently studying Computer Games Development at the University of Westminster